Fauxdinand/XOR-fictional-credit-card-decryption-hexadecimal-decimal/README.md

 Meant to solve a weak encryption scenario sometimes found in tutorials/ activities one can encounter while learning about encryption.

-I wrote this to replace manually performing XOR with a table, since I could not find a python prpgram online which was of any help, and I find manually performing XOR was incredible boring.
+I wrote this to replace manually performing XOR with a table, since I could not find a python program online which was of any help, and I find manually performing XOR was incredible boring.

-Feel free to rewrite it to your purpose/ need if your scenario is different.
+Feel free to rewrite it to your purpose/ need if your scenario is different, or you see how to vastly improve it.

 The program exits with a reminder to remove hex-prefix after 16 digits has been entered, and it has no error handling.